OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 December 2022.md

 - **Victor Bout** is not entirely innocent but also not the "Lord of War"; CIA is the world's largest arms dealer.
 - The elite are unaware their power will become **meaningless** in the planetary shift.
-- No elite conspiracy to raise certain ethnic groups to power, but **ambition and susceptibility** are exploited.

 ---